JamesTreap/Freeing-The-Forest-2D-RPG/README.md

 ## Project Structure
 This project is split into the following directories:

-/src -> contains source code
+/src -> contains source code<br>
-    /main - contains the java files
+&emsp/main - contains the java files<br>
-    /test - contains the test files Maven uses to determine build success or failure /pom.xml -> used by Maven to build the project
+&emsp/test - contains the test files Maven uses to determine build success or failure<br>
+/pom.xml -> used by Maven to build the project<br>
 /target -> directory where executable is built and where assets are stored

 ## Planned future features